 LIPP assistance has historically been available only to those working in paid positions.
 In response to current economic conditions, for 2010 and 2011 graduates HLS will extend LIPP benefits to those working without pay in full-time public service* positions that would otherwise be deemed “qualifying employment” under the terms of the program.

 * “Public service” is defined for the purposes of LIPP as any full-time job for a government, nonprofit [501(c)(3)] or academic organization with non-profit status in the USA, or in an overseas equivalent, with the exception of judicial clerkships which are covered only conditionally.

-Deferred Associates in the Class of 2013 and beyond
+Deferred Associates and Firm Sponsored Fellows in the Class of 2013 and beyond

-Beginning with students admitted during the 2009-10 admissions season (which begins in the fall of 2009), LIPP will offer coverage in the case of deferred start dates under the terms applying to judicial clerkships.
-For graduates in those classes, LIPP assistance will be available only to those deferred associates who enter a LIPP-eligible position during their deferral and intend to remain in a LIPP eligible position at the end of the deferral period.
-Full repayment of the LIPP benefits received will be required for those who enter a LIPP-ineligible position for any length of time at the end of a deferral period.
+Beginning with students admitted during the 2009-10 admissions season (which begins in the fall of 2009), LIPP will offer coverage in the case of deferred start dates and firm sponsored fellowships under the terms applying to judicial clerkships.
+For graduates in those classes, LIPP assistance will be available only to those individuals who enter a LIPP-eligible position during their deferral/fellowship and intend to remain in a LIPP eligible position at the end of that period.
+Full repayment of the LIPP benefits received will be required for those who enter a LIPP-ineligible position for any length of time at the end of a deferral or fellowship period.

 Please note: Harvard Law School reserves the right to change the terms of LIPP participation at any time in order to make the best use of funds available.